YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * **Stronger Portland**, now with less DD guns and more torpedoes.

 * Skill:
-  * Every 15s after the start of the battle **and** on every sixth torpedo hit, launch an aimed sakura petal barrage.
+  * Every 15s after the start of the battle **and** on every sixth torpedo hit, launch an [aimed sakura petal barrage](https://www.google.com/url?q=https://streamable.com/nwyfev&sa=D&ust=1611771668171000&usg=AFQjCNEuB76HoKHhYZ-Cn0QttEyT9FJHsQ).
+    * The 8 AP PETALS deal 42 bdmg with 90/70/40 amods; the 8 HE PETALS deal 42 bdmg 120/60/60 amods.
+Both look the exact same and are modified by 100% of the unit's FP.
   * Upon destroying an enemy, gain a +5% FP/RLD stack (up to +15% FP/RLD); as the third stack is acquired, also gain +15% Accuracy.

 * Desc: